 To facilitate the Employee Excellence Program, a planning and appraisal form has been developed.
 The program uses the following appraisal rating scale:

-Unsatisfactory -- performance is consistently below acceptable levels.
-Performance improvement plan is to be established and immediate improvement is required.
+Does Not Meet Standards of Performance - performance is consistently below acceptable levels.
+Performance improvement plan (PIP) is to be established and immediate improvement is required.

 This section is used to evaluate employee performance on behaviors that are important to a position.
-Attempts have been made to incorporate factors that will advance the commitment to excellence and skills that are crucial to SlUE's success.
+Attempts have been made to incorporate factors that will advance the commitment to excellence and skills that are crucial to SIUE's success.
 Additional performance factors can be written at the end of Section II to create a customized appraisal.
-Job factors of particular importance should be noted with an asterisk in the priority column during the planning phase.

 At the end of the performance period, this section is used to rate the employee's performance on each factor.
-The statements listed reflect "satisfactory" performance.
-However, an individual might exceed or fall below the satisfactory level on any factor.
-If a factor is not relevant to the job, or if the factor cannot be rated because of lack of information, "N/A" should be written in the rating column.
+Keep in mind that if a factor is not relevant to the job, or if the factor cannot be rated because of lack of information, the "Not Applicable" box should be marked.

 This section can be used to comment on performance over the rating period and to set guidelines for future performance.
-The "comments" section can be used to describe specific expectations for the employee during the ensuing performance period and to write comments related to ratings on each factor.
-Comments are required for all factors.
+The "comments" section is to be used when any category is marked that contains an asterisk.

 The employee has the option of discussing comments with the supervisor or writing them on the appraisal form.
 Signing the form does not indicate an employee's agreement.
 It simply shows that the employee had a chance to review it.
 The employee is allowed to attach to the form information outlining his/her disagreement with the appraisal.
 This information is stored with the appraisal form in the personnel file contained in Office of Human Resources.